animatedb/oovaide/web/readme.txt

 		- Run "make" from the same directory

+Reporting bugs:
-Release notes and issues can be seen under "Code" in trunk/docs/releaseNotes.txt.
+	Some bugs are listed under Tickets, in the sourceforge web site.
+In addition, release notes and issues can be seen under "Code" in trunk/docs/releaseNotes.txt.